miquelindia90/SnakeSolutions/README.md

     This command will load the specified model and run the Snake Game using the trained AI model.

 5. Observe the Snake Game being played by the AI model and evaluate its performance.

-Note: Make sure you have the necessary dependencies installed and the model file is located in the correct directory before running the test script.

 ## Models and Results